 Thomas used the first few months at Kaposia to design a new mission house for the site that was to measure 30’ x 36’ with 18-foot posts 11 rooms with closets.
 He hired Andrew Robertson to begin construction on the new house, which took more than two years to complete.
 He also spent time in the future capital city of St. Paul, just four miles to the north, familiarizing himself with clergy in the area and establishing relationships in that community.

 One of the problems that Thomas discovered in St. Paul was the lack of a school for the children there.
 He estimated that there were at least 36 children in the city who had nowhere to attend school.
 His concern prompted him to write to Catharine Beecher who ran The Beecher School in Albany, New York.
-Catharine was the sister of the famous abolitionist author, Harriet Beecher Stowe, whose serialized, Uncle Tom’s Cabin, which was published in 1851 in the National Era, became a major factor in the start of the United States Civil War.
+Catharine was the sister of the famous abolitionist author, Harriet Beecher Stowe, whose serialized novel, Uncle Tom’s Cabin, was published in 1851 in the National Era and became a major factor in the start of the United States Civil War.

 Thomas explained to Catharine Beecher that his sister Jane had a successful school for Mdewakanton Dakota children at Kaposia but he was concerned about the children in the growing city of St. Paul.
 He asked for Beecher’s help in identifying a woman who could come out to teach these children.
 Harriet Bishop, a 30-year-old teacher who was attending Beecher’s School, was seeking a new adventure and quickly agreed to go.